 Meet the Rodel Teacher Council, a group of teacher leaders dedicated to finding solutions, improving their craft, and leveraging their voices for the benefit of their students.

 Great teachers and leaders are at the core of a world-class education.
 Research demonstrates that teachers and leaders are the most important in-school factors impacting student learning.
 This makes educator support and development integral to positively impacting student learning.

 Preparing students for college and careers begins with strong standards, curriculum, and learning assessment.
 Recognizing the need to ensure all students are prepared to collaborate and compete globally, Delaware has adopted stronger standards supporting 21st century learning, including the Common Core State Standards (CCSS) in math and English, and the Next Generation Science Standards (NGSS).
 A student’s performance on a given academic test doesn’t tell the whole story, but we do believe that it tells an important part of the story that students and their parents deserve to know.

-Delaware is one of four states that does not provide additional state resources to English learners – students who come from non-English speaking homes and backgrounds.
-As the number of English learners in the state continues to grow, we need to better understand this population of students so we—as schools, as parents, as advocates, as policymakers, as a community—can effectively and equitably meet their needs.
+Delaware is one of four states that does not provide additional state resources to multilingual learners – students who come from non-English speaking homes and backgrounds.
+As the number of multilingual learners in the state continues to grow, we need to better understand this population of students so we—as schools, as parents, as advocates, as policymakers, as a community—can effectively and equitably meet their needs.

 Delaware Education Overview

 Delaware public schools serve a diverse student population with complex needs and immense potential.
 Learn about the schools, students, and issues facing Wilmington, Delaware’s largest and most populous city.
 Plus, Race to the Top, special education, and more.

 Check out our reports that provide an overview of Delaware education.